 Lights Too Loud

 Montreal four-piece pop-punk act These Fast Times premiered a new video this week through Punknews.org for the song "Lights Too Loud."
-It's the first track to be unveiled from their upcoming 12-song full-length On the Other Side of Fear, which arrives on July 20 through Thousand Island Records (home to skate punk groups like Trashed Ambulance, Shift-D, and Bussieres).
+It's the first track to be unveiled from their upcoming 12-song full-length On the Other Side of Fear, which arrives on July 20 through Thousand Islands Records (home to skate punk groups like Trashed Ambulance, Shift-D, and Bussieres).